Akash-Dutta07/Akash-Dutta07/README.md

 <h1 align="center">Hi 👋, I'm Akash Dutta</h1>
-<h3 align="center">A data enthusiast who thrives on exploring data and deriving actionable insights to tell impactful stories.</h3>
+<h3 align="center">A data enthusiast who thrives on exploring data, building powerful predictive models, and deriving actionable insights to tell impactful stories.</h3>

 A data enthusiast passionate about transforming raw data into actionable insights.
 With a background in Economics and a strong foundation in data analysis, I specialize in applying analytical thinking to real-world challenges in finance, prediction, and forecasting.